.

 In May 1989 they recorded another EP with Thomas producing, 'Some Kind of Philisteins'.
 A month later they returned to Hobart and by November they were based in Sydney.
 The six-track EP had appeared in that month, which McFarlane found to have a "more punkish edge".
 A four-track version, 'Some Kind', was issued by Sympathy for the Record Industry into the US market.
 Three of its tracks came from the Australian EP and a new track, "Trains to Disaster", had been recorded in Melbourne in June.
 After staying in Sydney for a year the group moved to Melbourne where they signed to the local Dog Meat label.
 In November 1990 they recorded their full-length album, 'Lifestyles of the Wretched and Forgettable', with Colin Freeman producing.
 It was released in November of the next year.

 In 1992 The Philisteins disbanded, with Lucas, Tabert and Wettenhall forming a garage rock group, The Freeloaders.
 That same year Hibberd was a founding member of Powder Monkeys.
-In March 1998 Guy Lucas died of a drug overdose.
 In December 2007 Off the Hip label issued a 2× CD compilation album 'The Philisteins, A Savage Affection: 1986–1992'.
 The first disc contains all tracks from 'Bloody Convicts', 'Some Kind' and various cover versions; the second disc contains all tracks from 'Lifestyles of the Wretched and Forgettable' and additional tracks from a 1989 demo/rehearsal tape.
 I-94 Bar music website's reviewer described their work as "stellar brand of psychedelic garage punk" and felt the first disc to be better with "songs that are rock solid and Guy Lucas' talent as a vocalist and distinctive guitar player is well evident".
+Guy Lewis died of a drug overdose in 1989.
 Stewart Tabert died in 2023.

 Members